 I base that figure on my own experience – for a family of 3, accustomed to a very high standard of living, with a large and ravenous dog, all in a gorgeous (and not especially inexpensive) vacation destination in the Western U.S.

-Our expenses average around $35,000 per year, or under $3,000 a month.
+Our core living expenses average around $35,000 per year, or under $3,000 a month.
 Could we spend more?
 Sure – these numbers aren’t the result of any particular effort; it’s just the way we’ve always lived, which is very comfortably, even luxuriously.
-Would it make us any better off to spend more?
+Would it make us any better off to spend lots more?
 Hard to see how.

 So, as you turn to your own spendsheet, if you calculate anything above $50,000, implying a nut size of over $1.4 million, you should revisit your abacus.
 You don’t really need that much.
 You’re falling victim to consumer junkie smack and you’re diluting your own life awesomeness.